 To accomplish this, follow these steps:

 - Set up a new folder in the main directory (the same directory that contains your Codeignitor index file).
 Name the folder “ckfinder_userfiles” and load it up to the server.

 - Open the CKFinder config file.
 If you loaded your CKFinder folder into the server in the main directory, you can find the config file at the following location: /ckfinder/config.php

 - Assuming you have a session saved using Codeignitor that is called “user_id,” you need to look for the area where the base_url is set up.
 Replace the base url parameter with the following code:

 $session = unserialize($_COOKIE['ci_session']);

 $baseUrl = '/ckfinder_userfiles/' . $user_id . '/';

-That is it.
-It will take the internal Codeignitor session and dig out the user_id and use that to build the base url.
-Now anytime that user is logged in (assuming the user_id is set as a session to their user id, then it will automatically default internally to the folder ckfinder_userfiles/theirid.
-It also handles all of this automatically so you don’t have to worry about doing anything to the folder or creating it.
-CKFinder will create it automatically.
-The good part is this restricts user across the board to only entering their one folder.
-So this prevents people from getting into other people’s folder (Which can be a problem if you are needing to restrict users to only their specific folders.
+This code will take the internal Codeignitor session and dig out the user_id and use that to build the base url.
+Now anytime that user is logged in (assuming the user_id is set as a session to their user id), then it will automatically default internally to the folder ckfinder_userfiles/theirid.
+CKFinder will create the folder automatically, and this restricts users across the board to only entering their one folder.

-There are probably other solutions to this problem.
-I found this specific solution to be very effective, and seemingly very secure.
-I would be interested to hear about other people’s thoughts regarding this procedure, or maybe things they have tried in their own implementations.
-Feel free to comment.
+There are probably other solutions to this problem, but this specific solution is very effective and seemingly very secure.
+If you have any thoughts regarding this procedure or maybe things you have tried in your own implementations, feel free to comment.